jaz-on/feed-to-blogroll/README.txt

 = How often does the plugin sync with Feedbin? =

 By default, the plugin syncs daily.
-You can change this in the settings to hourly or weekly.
+You can change this in the settings to twice daily or weekly.

 = Can I manually sync my blogroll? =